MicrosoftDocs/bi-shared-docs/reference-docs/xmla/xml-elements-properties/file-element-xmla.md

  For **Restore** commands, the **File** element determines the name of the backup file to be restored by the **Restore** command.

  For **Location** elements, the **File** element describes a remote backup file for an Analysis Services instance that contains remote partitions.
-For more information about backing up and restoring remote partitions, see [Backing Up, Restoring, and Synchronizing Databases &#40;XMLA&#41;](../../../analysis-services/multidimensional-models-scripting-language-assl-xmla/backing-up-restoring-and-synchronizing-databases-xmla.md).